kiith-sa/ICE/docsrc/tutorials/modding.rst

 Note that each projectile in the burst specifies its own projectile file.
 One burst can consist of projectiles of multiple types.
-Each projectile is an entity, just like a ship (in the engine, there is no difference between projectiles and ships).
+Each projectile is an entity, just like a ship.

+In the engine, there is no difference between projectiles and ships.
+In fact, when we're firing the projectiles, we're setting their positions by overriding their physics component.
+Any component can be overridden by specifying it in *components*.
+You can use this, for example, to change projectiles' visual appeareance or give them specific behaviors by dumbScripts (described below).

 ---------------------
 Creating a projectile